New migrant caravan sets off from southern Mexico border

 Local police controlled traffic as the migrants walked toward the city’s outskirts, but authorities did not attempt to stop them.

-The earlier caravan that Leyva first travelled with is now in southern Veracruz state, but it has dwindled to several hundreds migrants, down from a high point of some 4,000.
+The earlier caravan that Leyva first traveled with is now in southern Veracruz state, but it has dwindled to several hundred migrants, down from a high point of some 4,000.

 Luis García Villagran, of the Center for Human Dignity, said the migrants are demanding documents that allow them to be in all of Mexico.
 The Mexican government had relied on a strategy of containing migrants in the southernmost part of the country to alleviate pressure at the U.S. border.